-Session 1.8 Review and Concluding Session
+Session 1.8 Concluding Session / Professional Photo Shoot and the Press

-To conclude the program and to assess what has been learnt from the entire experience.
+To conclude the program and to reflect on the entire experience.
 During this time participants will be invited to celebrate their accomplishments and review the work that they have completed.